kauffecup/kauffecup.github.io/pages/04-about.md

 #### Developer Advocate (July 2015 - August 2016)

-Recruited internally to work with developers, enabling rapid application development on top of IBM’s PaaS Bluemix, and using IBM Watson Machine Learning and Natural Language Processing APIs, despite the job requirements calling for 8+ years experience in this area.
+Promoted the adoption of IBM’s Cloud Platform, Bluemix, by collaborating with and enabling developers, leveraging the platform’s rapid application development and IBM Watson Machine Learning and Natural Language Processing APIs.
+Recruited internally despite the job requirements calling for 8+ years experience in this area.

-  - Led 8 technical sessions, and attended 20 developer conferences and meetups in 6 countries, covering topics from application level logic, to deploying apps, to creating insights and visualizations using Watson services, to building Slack bots entirely out of serverless technology.
+  - Led and facilitated 10 technical sessions, talks, and workshops, and participated in over 20 developer conferences and Meetups in 6 countries, covering topics from application level logic, to deploying apps, to creating insights and visualizations using Watson services, to building Slack bots entirely out of serverless technology.
 By the last talk, the room was standing room only.
-  - Built and open-sourced 6 demo applications showcasing different aspects of the platform and APIs; from building visualizations to IoT and microservice-based systems.
+  - Built and open-sourced 6 demo applications showcasing different aspects of the platform and APIs, from building visualizations to IoT and microservice-based systems.
 These demos showcased the innovation that can be built using a combination of different services in the Bluemix Catalog.
   - Wrote a series of blog posts detailing development and Bluemix knowledge